DeanLemans/deanlemans.github.io/content/00-raw/clippings/Data Visualization Challenge The Struggle to Visualize thousands of Zettelkasten Notes and How I Solved It.md

 ## Wow!
 You survived the scroll, the lag, and the clusters.
 What now?

-- Try running a similar experiment with your own notes or, data
-	and [share your findings](http://hellowasi.com/contact) with me.
+- Try running a similar experiment with your own notes or, data and [share your findings](http://hellowasi.com/contact) with me.
-- Share this idea with a fellow note-taker who’s wrestling with a similar problem.
+- Share this idea with a fellow note-taker who's wrestling with a similar problem.
 - Back up your notes now!
 Future you will thank you.
 - Stand up, stretch, get hydrated, and take a walk.
 Go find beautiful patterns in the sky;)